sillsdev/docu-notion/README.md

--- THIS PROJECT HAS NOT ACTUALLY LAUNCHED YET --

 # notion-pull

-notion-pull lets you use Notion as your front end for large documentation projects based on projects like [Docusaurus](https://docusaurus.io/).
+notion-pull lets you use Notion as your editor for markdown-based static site generators like [Docusaurus](https://docusaurus.io/).
 Using Notion instead of raw markdown files means that you don't have to teach non-developers how to make git commits and PRs.
 It also allows you to leverage Notion's database tools to control workflow, commenting feature to discuss changes, etc.

 ## 1. Set up your documentation site.

-notion-pull is not the actual website.
-You'll need to set up a markdown-based static file system like [Docusaurus](https://docusaurus.io/).
+First, prepare your markdown-based static file system like [Docusaurus](https://docusaurus.io/).
 You can then use notion-pull to populate your repository with markdown files and images.

-## 2. Create page in Notion to serve as the root of your documentation
+## 2. In Notion, create page to serve as the root of your documentation

 You can name it anything you like, e.g. "Documentation Root".

-## 3. Set up Notion Integration
+## 3. Create a Notion Integration

 Follow [these instructions](https://developers.notion.com/docs/getting-started) to make an "integration" and get your token.
 Limit your integration to "READ" access.

-## 4. "Invite" your api integration
+## 4. "Invite" your Notion Integration to read you page

 In Notion, click "Share" on the root of your documentation and "invite" your integration to it.